Your Trusted Specialist for Wisdom Teeth Removal

 Schedule NOW to reserve your preferred time.

-Dr. Christopher L. Tye is honored to be the surgeon that many doctors choose for their own care and for the care of their families.
+Dr. Chris L. Tye, MD, DDS is honored to be the surgeon that many doctors choose for their own care and for the care of their families.

 He was the first Oral & Maxillofacial surgeon in Tarrant County to graduate from medical school and dental school, earning dual degrees.
-Dr. Tye was also the first Oral Surgeon in the state of Texas to earn the prestigious AAAHC accreditation for exemplary standards in patient care.
 His reputation and commitment to excellence earn him numerous awards from his peers and the community.
 However, Dr. Tye is most rewarded by his patients’ satisfaction and happiness.

 What Are Wisdom Teeth?